w3c/AB-public/Vision/README.md

 These define the global brand of the W3C.

+# Strategic Goals

+* Ensure efforts on accessibility and internationalization continue to achieve the goal of a Web for everyone.
+* Ensure that the evolving Web platform and Web technologies improve in integrity, security and privacy.
+We must revisit the current Web platform and explore how we can responsibly improve personal privacy for users.
+* Evolve the extensible web architecture to empower industries and individuals to address the evolving user’s needs.
+* Improve efforts on new technology incubation, making it more structured and improving consensus-building among key stake holders.
+* Achieve worldwide participation, diversity and inclusion, establishing W3C as representative of the worldwide community.
+* Further improve the environment for facilitating balance, equity and cooperation among the participants from different industries, user groups and organizational sizes.
+* Increase involvement of under-represented key stakeholders such as end users, content creators, developers etc.
+* Establish and improve collaborative relationships with other organizations in the domain of Internet and Web standards.

 # Acknowledgements and Supporting Material

 * This document is intended to be a stronger vision statement for the [W3C](https://w3.org/).
 This is currently exposed as a work item of the [W3C Advisory Board](https://www.w3.org/2002/ab/), on [the AB wiki](https://www.w3.org/wiki/AB/2021_Priorities#Vision).
 * This document is the result of many people's work, notably Chris Wilson, David Singer, Mike Champion, Tantek Çelik, Tzviya Siegman, Avneesh Singh and the rest of the Advisory Board.
 * This document builds on the basis of the Technical Architecture Group's excellent [Ethical Web Principles](https://www.w3.org/2001/tag/doc/ethical-web-principles/).
 It is not intended to supplant that work nor redefine it, but fit into the same framework and promote many of the same goals.